Survey Mistake #4: Getting the Results You “Think” You Want

 Instead, create your survey questions and work your way through it several times to make sure that it’s free from silly errors and mistakes.
 In fact, ask someone else to read it for you too!

 You could also use a professional proofreading tool, such as Resumention, to guarantee accuracy.
-Next to that, online survey-creation platforms help ensure that your survey is accurately made during development.
+Apart from that, online survey-creation platforms help ensure that your survey is accurately made during development.

 Survey Mistake #7: Using Nothing But Open-Ended Questions